 ABOUT ELIZABETH BUCHAN

 Elizabeth Buchan is the author of several highly acclaimed books of fiction and non-fiction.
 She lives in London with her husband and two children.

-AN INTERVIEW WITH ELIZABETH BUCHAN
+A CONVERSATION WITH ELIZABETH BUCHAN

 You weave the narrative beautifully between the joys and sorrows of her time with Hal and her marriage to Nathan.
 Why did you choose to frame the story this way?